What is the USMLE?

 A man wearing a green doctor robe and a stethoscope, showing his hands folded across his chest

 Becoming a licensed physician in the United States requires successfully passing the United States Medical Licensing Examination (USMLE).
-The USMLE is a three-step examination that assesses a physician’s ability to provide safe and effective medical care.
+This is a three-step examination assessing a physician’s ability to provide safe and effective medical care.
 The National Board of Medical Examiners (NBME) and the Federation of State Medical Boards (FSMB) administer the exam.

 Step 1: Basic Medical Sciences

-The first USMLE Step 1 assesses a physician’s ability to apply basic medical sciences to the practice of medicine.
+The first USMLE Step 1 assesses a physician’s ability in applying basic medical sciences to the practice of medicine.
 This includes an understanding of the principles of anatomy, biochemistry, microbiology, pathology, pharmacology, and physiology.

-The Step 1 exam is administered over eight hours and consists of 280 multiple-choice questions.
-The questions are divided into seven 60-minute blocks, with a maximum of 40 questions per block.
-The exam is computer-based and is administered at designated testing centers throughout the United States and internationally.
+The Step 1 USMLE exam is over eight hours and consists of 280 multiple-choice questions.
+The questions include seven 60-minute blocks, with a maximum of 40 questions per block.
+The United States Medical Licensing Examination is computer-based and you can take it at designated testing centers throughout the United States and internationally.
 More about What is USMLE step 1? in our blog.

 Passing the USMLE steps is a significant milestone for medical students